MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/insights.md

 - **Paths**: Trigger and splitter tiles include this section, which tells you how many contacts went down each available path.
 - **View details**: This link is provided on the **Data** panel for tile types that have even more information available.
 Select this link to open the associated record, where you can explore its full insights panels.
 For example, email and event tiles provide this link, which opens the insights panels for the specific message or event associated with the tile.

+### Insights > Overview

+Open the **Insights** tab and select **Overview** to view basic email results, plus information about how many contacts interacted with the emails and marketing pages used by this journey.

 <a name="incomplete"></a>

-### Incomplete journeys
+### Insights > Incomplete journeys

 When you're analyzing the results of a customer journey, one of the most important things to find out is whether all your messages were delivered as expected&mdash;and if not, who was affected and what went wrong?

-The **Incomplete journeys** view shows you each reason why a contact might fail to complete the journey and lists each contact that falls into each of these categories for the current journey.
+Open the **Insights** tab and select **Incomplete journeys** to view each reason why a contact might fail to complete the journey and lists each contact that falls into each of these categories for the current journey.

+#### Stopped contacts

+*Stopped contacts* are contacts that got stopped in the middle of a journey.
+Contacts will stop their journey as soon as any of these situations occur, so no further messages or other journey actions will be applied thereafter to the affected contact(s).
+A contact can get stopped for any of the following reasons:

+- **Contact joined the suppression segment**: The contact joined the suppression segment for the customer journey.
+- **Contact lowered consent below threshold**: These are contacts that lowered their data-protection consent level , and are now below the minimum level of consent for this journey.
+This is an important part of GDPR compliance.
+More information: Data protection and the GDPR.
+- **Contact lowered external consent below threshold**: This is the same a Contact content not given but applies when consent is being managed by an external system rather than the internal one provided with Dynamics 365 for Marketing.

+Select a reason in the left column of the table to see a list (in the right column) of contacts that were stopped for that reason.

-#### Blocked messages
+#### Blocked emails

-A *blocked message* is a messages that the system didn't attempt to send even though it was scheduled.
+A *blocked email* is a messages that the system didn't attempt to send even though it was scheduled.
 Usually, this is related to contact preferences or a technical problem with the message itself, such as missing data or a missing setting.
 Contacts will continue on the journey even if a message gets blocked, so later messages might still get sent successfully.
 A message might get blocked for any of the following specific reasons:

 - **Contact has do-not-email set**: A setting on the [contact record](manage-customer-information.md) indicates that that contact doesn't wish to receive marketing email (or any email) from your organization.
 - **Duplicate recipient address**: The journey already sent the message to this email address.
 You probably have more than one contact record with the same email address.